lb3361/gigatron-lcc/src/gigatron.md

 static void local(Symbol p)
 {
-  /* The size check prevents allocating registers for longs and
+  /* The size check prevents allocating registers for longs and floats
-     floats.
-The register benefit for longs and floats is minimal Best to keep them for ints and pointers. */ if (p->type->size > 2)
-    p->sclass = AUTO;
+     local variables (but not temporaries).
+The register benefit for longs and floats is minimal Best to keep them for ints and pointers. */ if (p->type->size > 2 && ! p->temporary) p->sclass = AUTO;
   if (askregvar(p, rmap(ttob(p->type))) == 0)
     mkauto(p);